-The 3’s class, known as the Yellow Room, is a dynamic, nurturing, and child-centered classroom.
-It is organized with different learning centers: blocks, dramatic play, library, art materials, mathematics manipulatives, and sensory tables.
+The 3’s classes, known as the Yellow and Green Rooms, are dynamic, nurturing, and child-centered classrooms.
+They are organized with different learning centers: blocks, dramatic play, library, art materials, mathematics manipulatives, and sensory tables.
 The centers promote learning through play and this developmentally appropriate environment invites children to explore, examine, question, predict, test, and investigate.

 Children use their imaginations as they take on pretend roles and further develop a sense of symbolic thought and mental representation.
 The classroom teachers function in accordance with the dynamics of the classroom, adjusting to individual and group needs.
 A creative and dynamic curriculum is used which is revised as children’s needs and interests change.
 Frequently the children self-select a particular focus, allow for an emergent curriculum which illustrates our respect for each child’s capacity to think, plan, act, work and play.

-The 4’s classes, known as the Blue and Green Rooms, are warm, nurturing, and aesthetically pleasing classroom environments that promote learning through exploration.
+The 4’s classes, known as the Blue, Purple and Orange(PM) Rooms, are warm, nurturing, and aesthetically pleasing classroom environments that promote learning through exploration.
 We recognize that children’s play is the building block of learning, as it contains key questions and allows children a vehicle to explore the answers to their questions.
 The classrooms integrate a strong visual art component that provides a link to literature, literacy, math and science.

 Children take an active role in their learning and exploration of classroom materials and create their own literature which helps them to develop a deeper understandings of explored social and academic concepts.
 We believe in scaffolding children’s learning; that is, we come alongside them in order to support their learning and development.

-The Green and Blue Rooms are places where children learn to how to love to learn.
+The Blue, Purple and Orange Rooms are places where children learn to how to love to learn.
 Our classrooms provide a safe place for children to make friends and become socially aware.
 Each child is individually supported within a group environment.
-Children leave the Blue and Green Rooms ready for a successful experiences in Kindergarten or in a 5’s class.
+Children leave the Blue, Purple and Orange Rooms ready for a successful experiences in Kindergarten or in a 5’s class.

 Daily literacy activities and materials enable children to actively engage in storytelling and retelling and develop letter-sound awareness as well as reading/listening comprehension.
 Children are given opportunities to develop their expressive language throughout the day in their play, art, writing and game playing.
 Children are provided with rich experiences and time to develop a sense of natural curiosity and love of learning.